PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 13:01:34
+Last updated: 2024-04-08 13:02:08
-Random Quote: Heroes are not born, they're forged in darkness.
-Shaped in battle.
-Defined by sacrifice. - The Watcher
+Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston